14 posts of content from one prompt — and why your queue handles the timing

 Common campaign mistakes

 1. Picking too many platforms.
-A 14-day campaign across seven platforms = a lot of posts to review.
+A 14-post campaign across seven platforms = a lot of captions to review.
 Start with your primary, plus one secondary, plus optionally one long-tail (Pinterest).
 Scale later.

 2. Not filling in the books.
 If the campaign is about a specific book, and you didn't select that book in the Books field, AI has to guess what the campaign is about.
 Pick the book.